Cyber Security Experts of the Future: The Role of Early Education on Cyber Security Awareness in the UK

 Written by Professor Hamid Jahankhani

 The 2017 Children’s Commissioner report ‘Growing up Digital’, highlights the fact that children are increasingly being exposed to more technology than ever before and at a younger age.
-Currently one third of internet users are under the age of 18.
-The report explains that although both Government and the UK Council for Child Internet Safety have progressed in parental controls and age verifications, children are still not equipped with necessary soft skills for future internet safety.
+Currently, one third of internet users are under the age of 18.
+The report explains that although both the Government and the UK Council for Child Internet Safety have progressed in parental controls and age verifications, children are still not equipped with necessary soft skills for future internet safety.

 The skills gap

 Furthermore, a 2016-17 House of Commons Science and Technology Committee report indicates a digital skills crisis with the UK needing 745,000 additional workers to meet rising demand from employers.
 This skills gap of what is required within businesses and the graduates entering the workplace are increasing year on year.

 Therefore, in order to meet the demands for cyber security experts in the future, a coordinated approach is required to provide cyber security awareness and general cyber skills as they are becoming a necessity to being able to obtain a career in almost every industry within the UK.

 The awareness initiatives are even more pressing for female computer scientists as they are largely underrepresented in the field.
 As it stands studies highlight that only 11% of the worldwide cybersecurity labour force are female, dropping to as low as 7% in Europe.
 This therefore indicates a big challenge for the cyber security industry as, in all its appearances, is a predominantly male profession.